← ResourcesField notes

 That's what the 20% pays for.

-Now back to the send button - because the same thing that lets the agent surprise you with a fish-merger wedge is the thing that nearly sent that Dubai note out under my name.
+Back to the send button.
+The same thing that let it find the fish-merger opening is the thing that nearly sent that Dubai note out under my name.

-The reason the near-miss rattled me isn't the embarrassment.
-It's what it revealed: the agent is a bit of a black box, and it had been confidently right enough times that I'd stopped checking.
+The near-miss rattled me.
+Here's the bit that got under my skin: the agent is a bit of a black box, and it had been right so many times in a row that I'd stopped checking.
 I sell building these things to clients.
-So the one time it makes me look like I didn't do my homework isn't a cosmetic problem.
-It's the whole business.
+So the one time it makes me look like I didn't do my homework, that's the whole business on the line.

-So I coached it, the way you'd coach a junior who'd just made a confident mistake.
-I sent a voice note on Telegram:
+So I coached it, the way you'd coach a junior who just made a confident mistake.
+I sent it a voice note on Telegram:

 Review the article yourself, attach the source URL whenever you suggest I reach out, and filter out any signal older than two weeks.

 It rewrote its own skill file.
 I never touched a config.
-Now every draft ships with its sources, and two-year-old news doesn't reach me.
+Now every draft comes with its sources, and two-year-old news doesn't reach me anymore.

-• It drafts, never sends.
-Nothing it produces touches the outside world without me.
+• It drafts, it never sends.
+Nothing it makes reaches the outside world without me.

-• Every draft ships with its sources - verify a signal in five seconds.
+• Every draft comes with its sources, so I can check a claim in five seconds.

-• An LLM-as-judge screens drafts for ICP fit - the client, the project, the angle - before they reach me.
+• An LLM-as-judge screens drafts for fit before they reach me.
+Right client, right project, right angle.

 • I coach it in plain language, and it edits its own skills.